SECTION I – EARLY CHILDHOOD HISTORY

 State of Michigan Licensing

-The Early Childhood Programs are licensed by the State of Michigan and must comply with all laws established by the Child Day Care Licensing Rules and Regulations.
-Copies of the Rules and Regulations as well as the Licensing Notebook are available for review.
+The Early Childhood Programs are licensed by the State of Michigan and must comply with all law established by the Child Day Care Licensing Rules and Regulations.
+A copy of the Rules and Regulations are available for review.

 SECTION II – GENERAL INFORMATION